Designing Decision

 Reach relevant content faster

-Be more likely to register for a course
+Be more likely to mark funder/nonprofit for consideration

 Role and approach